dimagi/commcarehq-venv/README.md

 Updating the virtualenv
 -----------------------

-You do _not_ need an Ubuntu box yourself, if you have Vagrant installed.
+You do _not_ need an Ubuntu box yourself, if you have [Vagrant](http://docs.vagrantup.com/v2/installation/) installed.
 (This requires VirtualBox)

 ```
-$ gem install vagrant
 $ vagrant up
 ```